 TV.
 We take it for granted.
 Big screens, color, stereo.
 Digital tuners capable of bringing in hundreds of stations from which, as the old joke goes...there is nothing to watch.
-TV, as we know it, is going through another metamorphosis- its conversion to digital, replacing the analog system of broadcasting introduced to Chicago in 1939.
-Just as in television's early days when developments by Philo T. Farnsworth in electronic telecasting replaced the limited mechanical systems, television is already being transformed for the third time in its short existence.
+TV, recently has gone through another metamorphosis- its conversion to digital, replacing the analog system of broadcasting introduced to Chicago in 1939.
+From television's early days when developments by Philo T. Farnsworth in electronic telecasting replaced the limited mechanical systems, television has been transformed for the third time in its short existence.

-And we are here, in that special place in time, where history is being created that will affect us all at one time or another for the rest of our lives.
+And we are here, in that special place in time, where history will affect us all the rest of our lives.
 At the turn of the last century, we marveled at the wonders of wireless!
 The 19th century had introduced the telegraph and the telephone, and as the century was coming to a close, Marconi had begun to send signals via airwaves and Morse code to ships at sea.
 By 1906, the world's first voice broadcast came on Christmas Eve from a Canadian by the name of Reginald Fessendenn.
 Radio was born.
 By the 1920s, television was more than just a fantastic idea, it had become reality as amateurs built the television kits that they read about in magazines like Popular Science.

 Fast forward to the 21st century.
 We marvel at the wonders of wireless!
 This time with the internet.
 Digital broadcasting will allow us to have more choices with less channels- 2 through 51.
 Satellite and cable will be there and the internet will interact with you and your TV in more ways than now.